TN 99 (03-25)

 the period covered by the earnings.

-Accept original pay stubs (e.g., printed from a company or government-sponsored website) and unaltered photocopies and facsimiles as primary evidence of wages if the pay stubs contain the information stated above.
+Accept original pay stubs (e.g., provided as a paycheck stub or provided electronically to the worker on a company or government-sponsored website) and unaltered photocopies and facsimiles as primary evidence of wages if the pay stubs contain the information stated in this section.
 For additional information on photocopies of pay stubs, see SI 00820.130C.1.d in this section.

 3. c.